China Launches First Domestically Built Destroyer

 The new vessel is made all the more significant by the fact that it is being mass-produced.
 There are currently four Type 055 warships under construction in two Chinese shipyards, and many more are expected to follow.
 That capacity, combined with the ongoing production of the Type 052D, makes it clear that the Chinese Navy is witnessing a major increase in both the quality and number of its surface combatants.

-The launch of China’s Type 055 destroyer is only one of a series of developments within the past year that display the country’s rising military might.
+The launch of China’s Type 055 destroyer is only one of a series of developments within the past year that displays the country’s rising military might.
 Just two months ago the nation celebrated the deployment of China’s first domestically built aircraft carrier.
 More recently, China opened its first overseas military base in Djibouti, located near the strategic Bab el-Mandeb choke point.
 With 3.5 million barrels of oil passing through daily, it’s the fourth-busiest choke point in the world.
 These developments are significant as China seeks to project its power globally and back its claims to the South China Sea.

 In the past few years, China has continued to fortify the South China Sea, ignoring the territorial claims of surrounding nations.
 The military buildup of the Spratly and Paracel Islands have allowed China to project more power throughout the region.
 As Trumpet editor in chief Gerald Flurry wrote, “These militarized islands now function as forward bases for Beijing to challenge seven decades of American naval dominance in the Pacific Rim.
 This should alarm the world!”
 He continued: